akostrik/stage_telegram_python/README.md

 - The maximal lenth of a Telegram message (in characters)
 - The maximal lenth of OpenAI request (in tokens [^1])

-## The technical details of the application
+## The technical details
-- _Similarity measure of two channels (channel1, channel2)_ is equal to the numbre of similar affirmations in these channels
+_Similarity measure of two channels (channel1, channel2)_ is equal to the numbre of similar affirmations in these channels

-- _The trust coefficient of a channel_ is a number in the interval [0 … 100]
+_The trust coefficient of a channel_ is a number in the interval [0 … 100]

-- The appication does O(N) OpenAI requests and O(N*K) MongoDB requests, where N is the total numbre of messages, K is the nuber of followed channels
+The appication does O(N) OpenAI requests and O(N*K) MongoDB requests, where N is the total numbre of messages, K is the nuber of followed channels

-- Python is choosen for the server 1, because:
+Python is choosen for the server 1, because:
--- it is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specilised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist)
+- it is well adapted to [data science projects](https://en.wikipedia.org/wiki/Data_science) because of its [specilised libraries](https://datascientest.com/top-10-des-librairies-python-pour-un-data-scientist)
--- it is a rather easy language, partly because it frees the memory automatically
+- it is a rather easy language, partly because it frees the memory automatically

-- Every output of server 1 is saved in the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log)
+Every output of server 1 is saved in the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log)

-- Telegram requests are asynchronous
+Telegram requests are asynchronous

-- OpenAI requests are **not asynchronous**
+OpenAI requests are **not asynchronous**

-- MongoDB requests are **not all asynchronous**
+MongoDB requests are **not all asynchronous**

 ## Experimentations
 | Temperature | 0.0 | 0.1 | 0.2 | 0.3 | 0.4 | 0.5 | 0.6 | 0.7 | 0.8 | 0.9 | 1.0 |